-- 3.2.1 Eligibility requirements for charity workers are as follows: (Amended Apr 2022) - a) charity workers must be registered with AGLC.
-Applications for registration as a charity worker may be obtained from AGLC; - b) charity workers cannot perform any of the following functions at the same HFN casino facility in which they are employed: - i) games manager; - ii) pit supervisor; - iii) pit boss; - iv) dealer; - v) director/manager of security; - vi) director/manager of surveillance; - vii) security guard; - viii) monitor room personnel; - ix) slot manager; and - x) slot operator (slot attendant or cashier). - c) The general manager may perform the CGMA duties in a HFN casino facility if: - the casino facility has been in operation for a minimum of six months; and - ii) the general manager meets the registration requirements of an Advisor. - an individual on the board of the licensed charity cannot hold any charity worker or advisor positions within the HFN casino facility the licensed charity operates and where the individual is a board member; - e) additional eligibility requirements for charity workers may be found in Section 3.1.1 of the CTCOG. - 3.2.2 Pursuant to section 11 of the Gaming, Liquor and Cannabis Regulation, the Board may refuse to register an applicant if the Board is satisfied that the applicant has within the five years prior to the submission of the application contravened: (Amended Apr 2022)
+POLICY 3.2.1 Eligi Eligibility requirements for charity workers are as follows: a) charity workers must be registered with AGLC.
+Applications for registration as a charity worker may be obtained from AGLC; b) charity workers cannot perform any of the following functi at the same HFN casino facility in which they are employed: - i) games manager; ii) pit supervisor; iii) pit boss; iv) dealer; v) manager of secu rity; vi) director/manage r of surveillance; vii) security guard; viii) monitor room pe rsonnel; ix) slot manager; and d x) slot operator (slo t attendant or cashier ·). c) The general manager man casino facility if: may perform the CGN MA duties in a HFN i) the casino facility six months; and has been in operatio n for a minimum of ii) the general mana of an Advisor. ager meets the registr ation requirements d) an individual on the board of the licensed charity cannot hold any charity worker or advisor positions within the HFN casino facility the licensed charity operates and where the individual is a board member; and e) tional eligibility re id in CTCOG Section quirements for chari n 18.1.1. ty workers may be DATE ISSU JED: March 26, 2024 AUTHORITY: Original signed by Len Rhodes